The Latest CAD Trends For The Automotive Industry

 As we move into the future, this trend will continue as vendors seek to provide customers with complete solutions that combine their needs into a single platform.

 3D printing technology has been around for decades.
 It’s a process in which a three-dimensional object is created by depositing layers upon layers of material.
 The automotive industry has long used 3D printing as an additive manufacturing technique to create prototypes and small parts.
-But recent advances in technology have led to more widespread adoption within the industry.

-With 3D printing, manufacturers can produce parts that are lighter, stronger, and more cost-effective than traditional metal or plastic components.
+With 3D printing, manufacturers can produce parts that are lighter, stronger, and more cost effective than traditional metal or plastic components.
 This is especially true when it comes to low production runs and short lead times.

 In addition to saving money on the production costs of complex parts, manufacturers who use 3D printers can also better manage inventory by reducing overstock of unneeded items.
 This can result in lower inventory carrying costs and reduced space requirements for storing finished goods.